-P12.7: A large number of important reactions involve the transfer of either electrons (oxidation/reduction reactions) or hydrogen ions (acid/base reacting ions, molecules, or atoms.
+Physical Science Life Science Earth and Space Sciences P12.7: A large number of important reactions involve the transfer of either electrons (oxidation/reduction reactions) or hydrogen ions (acid/base reactions) between reacting ions, molecules, or atoms.
 In other chemical reactions, atoms interact with one another by sharing electrons to create a bond.
 An important example is carbon atoms, which can bond to one another in chains, rings, and branching networks to form, along with other kinds of atoms (hydrogen, oxygen, nitrogen, and sulfur) a variety of structures, including synthetic polymers, oils, and the large molecules essential to life.
-P12.7: A large number of important example is carbon atoms, which can bond to one another in chains, rings, and branching networks to form, along with other kinds of atoms (hydrogen, oxygen, nitrogen, and sulfur) a variety of structures, including synthetic polymers, oils, and the large molecules essential to life.
-P12.7: A large number of important example is carbon atoms, which can bond to one another in chains, rings, and branching networks to form, along with other kinds of atoms (hydrogen, oxygen, nitrogen, and sulfur) a variety of structures, including synthetic polymers, oils, and the large molecules essential to life.
-P12.5: The chemical elements that make up the molecules of the matter different ways.
+L12.5: The chemical elements that make up the molecules of living things pass through food webs and are combined and recombined in different ways.
 At each link in an ecosystem, some energy is stored in newly made structures, but much is dissipated into the environment as heat.
 Continual input of energy from sunlight keeps the process going.
-P12.12: Movement of matter through Earth's systems is driven by Earth's internal and external sources of energy.
+E12.12: Movement of matter through Earth's systems is driven by Earth's internal and external sources of energy.
 These movements are often accompanied by a change in the physical and chemical properties of the matter.
-Carbon, for energy from sunlight keeps the process going.
-P12.20.20.20.20.20.20.20.20.20.20.20.20.20
+Carbon, for example, occurs in carbonate rocks such as limestone, in coal and other fossil fuels, in the atmosphere as carbon dioxide gas, in water as dissolved carbon dioxide, and in all organisms as complex molecules that control the chemistry of life.

-Grade 4 Grade 8 Grade 12

-Earth in Space and Time

-Objects in the Universe: Pattern s in the sky (4), a model of the sola ar system (8), a vision of the
+Exhibit 12.
+Earth and Space Sciences content statements for grades 4, 8, and 12 Grade 4 Grade 8 Grade 12 Earth in Space and Time Objects in the Universe: Pattern universe (12). as in the sky (4), a model of the sol ar system (8), a vision of the E4.1: Objects in the sky have patterns of movement.

-universe (12).

-E4.1: Objects in the sky have patterns of movement.
 The Sun, for example, appears to move across the sky in the same way every day, but its path changes slowly over the seasons.
 The Moon appears to move across the sky on a daily basis much like the Sun.
 E4.2: The observable shape of the Moon changes from day to day in a cycle that lasts about a month.
 E8.1: In contrast to an earlier theory that Earth is the center of the universe, it is now known that the Sun, an average star, is the central and largest body in the solar system.
 Earth is the third planet from the Sun in a system that includes seven other planets and their moons, as well as smaller objects such as asteroids and comets.
 E8.2: Gravity is the force that keeps most objects in the solar system in regular and predictable motion.
 These motions explain such phenomena as the day, the year, phases of the Moon, and eclipses.
 E12.1: The origin of the universe remains one of the greatest questions in science.
 The "big bang" theory places the origin approximately 13.7 billion years ago when the universe began in a hot, dense state.
 According to this theory, the universe has been expanding ever since.
 E12.2: Early in the history of the universe, matter (primarily the light atoms hydrogen and helium) clumped together by gravitational attraction to form countless trillions of stars and billions of galaxies.
 E12.3: Stars, like the Sun, transform matter into energy in nuclear reactions.
 When hydrogen nuclei fuse to form helium, a small amount of matter is converted to energy.
 These and other processes in stars have led to the formation of all the other elements.